Bratz: Super Babyz: Development

 Ubisoft published Bratz games for the PlayStation and Game Boy Advance in 2003, but MGA terminated the license that year and moved it to THQ.
 This led to a licensing legal battle that resulted in Ubisoft being awarded a $13.2 million judgment.
 While various THQ 2005 and 2006 games sold 700,000 copies, none of the company's 2007 games would sell over 100,000 units.

 Reception

 The game received negative reviews.
 IGN gave the game a 4.0/10 calling it "unengaging... shallow and dull".
 Common Sense Media felt the title gave misleading messages on how young girls should look.
 Gamezone thought the gameplay was simple enough and wouldn't frustrate the player.
-Worth Playing thought it didn't hold up as a worthwhile licensed game.
 While Game Vortex did their Bratz reviews from the point of view of the target player, the reviewer still felt it was an "Insult to intelligence".
 JeuxVideo felt the player needed to have an understanding of the film it was based on to understand the plot.